-Structural problems in a woman's uterus or cervix heighten the risk of difficulties, including miscarriage, an abnormally positioned fetus, and difficult labor.
+Structural problems in the uterus or cervix can heighten the risk of difficulties like miscarriage, an abnormally positioned fetus, and difficult labor.

 - Underdeveloped pelvis.
 Young women’s bodies are still growing and changing.
 An underdeveloped pelvis can lead to difficulties during childbirth.

 - Nutritional deficiencies.
 Young women are more likely to have poor eating habits.
 Nutritional deficiency can lead to extra strain on the body that causes more complications for both the mother and child.

 - High blood pressure.
 Developing high blood pressure in pregnancy can trigger premature labor.
 This can lead to premature or underweight babies who require specialized care to survive.